LExA – Leadership Excellence Award in Research is back!

 In the first step, the jury members individually review and rank the nominations.
 This is followed by a joint jury meeting, at which a winner is selected.

-The decision on the award is made at the jury’s own discretion and is valid to the exclusion of any appeal.
+The decision on granting the award is made at the sole discretion of the board of the Ludwig Boltzmann Gesellschaft and is final, with no possibility of appeal.

-Dr. Markus Hammer: Director of Learning, Functions Leader and Operations at McKinsey & Company, Lecturer at TU Graz, Institute for Innovation and Industrial Management
+Dr. Markus Hammer: External Advisor and former Director of Learning at McKinsey & Company; Lecturer at TU Graz (Institute for Innovation and Industrial Management); Certified coach specializing in the human factor in business and academia.

 • What is the nomination and selection process?